mkalms/device-admin/README.md

-# STB Config service example
+# Device admin service example

-This is a demonstration of how to create a configuration service for a device, such a a set-top box.
+This is a demonstration of how to create an admin service for a device, such as a set-top box.
 It consists of two parts:

 * There is a web frontend.
 This is a single-page application, built using [Vue 3](https://vuejs.org/).